jotavare/jotavare.github.io/wpa_psk_hacking.md

 ### **Deauthentication Attack**

 <div class="code-example" markdown="1">
-Now we need to to send `de-authentication packets` to the victim's device, forcing it to disconnect and reconnect to the network so we can capture the `handshake`.
+Now we need to to send `de-authentication packets` to the victim's device, forcing it to disconnect and reconnect to the network, so we can capture the `handshake`.
-<br>Leave the previous terminal open and running.
-<br>Use this command in another terminal:
+<br>Leave the previous terminal open (running) and use this command in another terminal:
 </div>
 ```bash
 aireplay-ng -0 10 -a <BSSID> -c <client ESSID> <wireless interface>mon
 ```

-- `-0 10` - de-authentication and we gonna send 10 packets;
+- `-0 10` - number of de-authentication packets to send;
 - `-a <BSSID>` - target network's BSSID;
 - `-c <client ESSID>` - ESSID (name) of the device you want to de-authenticate (e.g., the victim's device);
 - `<wireless interface>mon` - the name of your wireless interface in monitor mode;